//this fails with a compiler error //error: incompatible types: int cannot be converted to String String one = 1;

 Java is such a language.
 Here is an example.

-//error: incompatible types: int cannot be converted to String
+//this fails with a compiler error //error: incompatible types: int cannot be converted to String String one = 1;

 Other than that the extend and the way the type safety is enforced may vary.
 For example some languages check for type errors at compile time while others check at run time.